-the "waveguide" to propagate wave activity downstream.
-A lower than usual "waveguide" capacity, however, may also favor 305 blocking onset without enhanced upstream wave activity.
-Some indication of enhanced upstream wave activity flux before onset is found for AR and EuBL, but not for ScBL and GL (Figure 4 a-d).
+The traffic jam theory by Nakamura and Huang (2017, 2018) predicts that blocking onset is associated with enhanced upstream wave activity, more precisely, with wave activity that exceeds, in the region of the incipient block, the capacity of the waveguide to propagate wave activity downstream.
+A lower than usual waveguide capacity, however, may also favor blocking onset without enhanced upstream wave activity.
+Some indication of enhanced upstream wave activity flux before onset is found for AR and EuBL but not for ScBL and GL (Fig. 4a-d).
 The enhanced synoptic-scale activity may be indicative of the demonstrated importance of transient eddies for European blocking (e.g., Nakamura and Wallace, 1993; Evans and Black, 2003; Miller and Wang, 2022).
 As mentioned in the introduction, however, it should be kept in mind that the onset of blocked regimes here do not necessarily imply onset of blocking.
-We will further discuss these ideas in the context of different pathways to regime onset in section 4.
+We will further discuss these ideas in the context of different pathways to regime onset in Sect.
+4.